AppThere/appthere.github.io/content/research/retail-modernization.md

 * **API Overview:** Stripe's API is REST-based, featuring predictable resource-oriented URLs, form-encoded request bodies, and JSON-encoded responses.
 It supports a test mode for development and uses API keys for authentication.
 Key objects in the Stripe ecosystem include PaymentIntents (for managing the lifecycle of a payment), Customers, Charges, Products, Subscriptions, and Webhooks for asynchronous event notifications.
 * **Rust SDKs:** Stripe does not officially provide a Rust SDK.
 However, the Rust community has developed several.
-  * **stripe-rust (repository wyyerd/stripe-rs or stripe-rs/stripe-rust):** This appears to be a prominent community-maintained SDK, with version 0.12.3 noted.
+  * **`stripe-rust` (repository `wyyerd/stripe-rs` or `stripe-rs/stripe-rust`):** This appears to be a prominent community-maintained SDK, with version 0.12.3 noted.
 It is largely generated from Stripe's OpenAPI specification and covers many core Stripe objects like Charges, Customers, Subscriptions, and Invoices.
 It offers feature flags to allow users to include only the API parts they need, reducing final binary size.
-The repository wyyerd/stripe-rs shows considerable activity (225 stars, 87 forks).
-While stripe-rs/stripe-rust was inaccessible in one check 29, the wyyerd/stripe-rs fork or a similarly named active project is the likely candidate.
+The repository `wyyerd/stripe-rs` shows considerable activity (225 stars, 87 forks).
+While `stripe-rs/stripe-rust` was inaccessible in one check 29, the `wyyerd/stripe-rs` fork or a similarly named active project is the likely candidate.
-  * **async-stripe:** Mentioned in a Shuttle.dev blog post as a dependency for integrating Stripe payments into a Rust application, focusing on asynchronous operations.
+  * **`async-stripe`:** Mentioned in a Shuttle.dev blog post as a dependency for integrating Stripe payments into a Rust application, focusing on asynchronous operations.
 It is crucial to evaluate the most actively maintained and comprehensive community SDK.
-Based on available information, stripe-rust (likely the wyyerd/stripe-rs version or its lineage) seems like a strong contender due to its auto-generation from the OpenAPI spec and feature set.
+Based on available information, `stripe-rust` (likely the `wyyerd/stripe-rs version` or its lineage) seems like a strong contender due to its auto-generation from the OpenAPI spec and feature set.
-* **Workflow (using PaymentIntents):** The modern approach for Stripe integration revolves around PaymentIntents.31
+* **Workflow (using `PaymentIntents`):** The modern approach for Stripe integration revolves around `PaymentIntents`.31
-  1. **Server-Side (Intent Creation):** When a customer is ready to pay, the server creates a PaymentIntent object.
-This involves specifying the amount and currency.32 The server should return the client\_secret of this PaymentIntent to the client, not the entire PaymentIntent object.32
+  1. **Server-Side (Intent Creation):** When a customer is ready to pay, the server creates a `PaymentIntent` object.
+This involves specifying the amount and currency.32 The server should return the `client_secret` of this `PaymentIntent` to the client, not the entire `PaymentIntent` object.32
   2. **Client-Side (Payment Collection & Confirmation):**
-     * The client (web or POS frontend) uses Stripe.js and Stripe Elements.
-Stripe.js must be loaded directly from js.stripe.com for PCI compliance.
+     * The client (web or POS frontend) uses `Stripe.js` and Stripe Elements. `Stripe.js` must be loaded directly from `js.stripe.com` for PCI compliance.
-     * Initialize Stripe.js with the publishable API key.
+     * Initialize `Stripe.js` with the publishable API key.
-     * Fetch the client\_secret from the server endpoint created in step 1\.
+     * Fetch the `client_secret` from the server endpoint created in step 1.
-     * Create and mount the PaymentElement (a prebuilt UI component that dynamically displays available payment methods) into the checkout form.
+     * Create and mount the `PaymentElement` (a prebuilt UI component that dynamically displays available payment methods) into the checkout form.
-     * When the customer submits the form, call stripe.confirmCardPayment() (or a more generic stripe.confirmPayment() if using the Payment Element for multiple methods), passing the client\_secret and the PaymentElement instance.
-Stripe.js handles the secure submission of payment details directly to Stripe, potentially redirecting for 3D Secure or other authentication steps.
+     * When the customer submits the form, call `stripe.confirmCardPayment()` (or a more generic `stripe.confirmPayment()` if using the Payment Element for multiple methods), passing the `client_secret` and the `PaymentElement` instance. `Stripe.js` handles the secure submission of payment details directly to Stripe, potentially redirecting for 3D Secure or other authentication steps.
   3. **Server-Side (Post-Payment Handling):** After the client-side confirmation, the payment processing happens asynchronously.
-The server must listen for webhook events from Stripe, particularly payment\_intent.succeeded or payment\_intent.payment\_failed, to determine the outcome and then fulfill the order or handle the failure accordingly.
+The server must listen for webhook events from Stripe, particularly `payment_intent.succeeded` or `payment_intent.payment_failed`, to determine the outcome and then fulfill the order or handle the failure accordingly.

 **B. Square Integration**